Phase Object Reconstruction for 4D-STEM using Deep Learning: Materials Methods

-\textbf{Loss function} \\ To facilitate the learning of a general representation for both the phase and amplitude we designed a multi-objective loss function as a linear combination of $\mathcal{L}_1(\vec{k}/\vec{r})$-losses and structure similarity index (SSIM, as defined by \cite{Wang2004}) losses $\mathcal{L}_{s}(\vec{k}/\vec{r})$ on the phase and the amplitude in Fourier space and the amplitude in real space.
+\textbf{Loss function} \\ To facilitate the learning of a general representation for both the phase and amplitude we designed a multi-objective loss function as a linear combination of $\mathcal{L}_2$-losses on the phase and the amplitude in fourier space and in real space.
+Enforcing the correspondence between $\vec{r}$ and $\vec{k}$-space during the training encourages the CNN to abide to physical constraints.
 It was also observed that the decomposition of the phase into its $sin$ and $cos$ components facilitates better convergence, compared to just optimizing for the phase directly.
 This is presumably related to the decompositions being smooth so the CNN does not have to account for phase wrapping effects.
-Any divergence between the $sin$ and corresponding $cos$ component can be penalized by their euclidean norm $\mathcal{L}_{euc}(\vec{k})$ as it needs to be 0 for any viable solution, as given in equation \ref{eq:euc_loss}.
-Putting all terms into a sum, for an exit wave $\psi$ with phase $\phi$ the loss function is given by:
+Since the probe function is an input to the CNN the object can be solved directly and used in the loss function too.
+The optimization of the $\mathcal{L}_2$ error of the phase of the object $T(\vec{r})$ directly promotes an agreement of the object with the transmission function, which is practically the most meaningful metric.
+However, a good quantitative match may be impossible to achieve in certain scenarios (e.g. very low dose).
+To promote at least a visual match, the object phase is also optimized for its cross correlation $xc$ as given in equation \ref{eq:xc}.
+Further it was empirically determined that a higher weight on the phase in $(\vec{k})$-space leads to faster convergence and overall better results.
+Putting all terms into a sum, for an exit wave $\psi$ with phase $\phi$ and an object phase $\phi_{obj}$ the loss function is given by:

 with: